 ZIIP

-I love that you can spend as much or as little time as you want doing a facial.
+I love that you can spend as much or as little time as you want doing a facial skincare routine.
 You could do all 12 treatments (each treatment has different intensity levels) on the app in one sitting if you have time or you could do just one.
 I also love that the nanocurrent locks in the results so that you can do this treatment just every other day (in fact, you should stick to every other day for best results at the cellular level), leaving time for other beneficial things like red light therapy, gua sha (to focus on lymphatic drainage), microblading, acid masks, etc. on your off days.
 I find this variety of routine encourages me to be very targeted with my skin needs on a daily basis.

 I do wish there were manual controls with the waveforms because you must use the app to initiate nano current, but I also see that the reduced wrinkle, reduced age spots, acne, and overall versatility are based on which program you choose, which requires a bit of finesse that Simon trains you on when you follow her videos.
 However, once you sync the device, you could turn off the volume and do something else.
 You also can’t adjust the intensity, since each treatment is custom to do a specific thing.